ErkinOZ/kafka_data_streamer/README.md

 ![output9](https://github.com/user-attachments/assets/17a3b0ba-db46-4185-9ec1-759ea05a1ef6)

-## Now Streamlit fetches data from the API, which in turn pulls from PostgreSQL.
+## Streamlit fetches data from the API, which in turn pulls from PostgreSQL.
 Next, I'll demonstrate the full real-time pipeline — from starting Kafka and streaming messages, to displaying the data live in Streamlit on the website.

 ### Before demonstrating real-time activity updates, I'll clear the data in the database table to make it look clean.